steveschnepp/blog.pwkf.org/_posts/2023-06-28-cool-stuff-versus-useful-stuff.md

 It should be assumed that in the current unit of work (UoW), one is always in a transaction.
 The only way to abort a transaction is to throw an exception.
-If returning, it is assumed that everything went OK, and the eventual changes are to be commited.
+If returning, it is assumed that everything went OK, and the eventual changes are to be committed.

-This enables a very nice behaviour: transparent batching.
+This enables a very nice behavior: transparent batching.

 A well known fact is that batching is much more efficient than unit processing.
 But then with batching, we loose nice transaction capabilities.
 Moreover,